Travel Tips

 6. For international, electric outlet adapters.
 A lot of hotels and airbnbs in Europe include at least one adapter, but I always bring extra as we are always plugging things in.

 7. Lounging wear for after the pool, traveling on trains, being comfortable in the airplane.
 There is nothing better than throwing on a caftan after the pool or being on the water all day.
+I have even worn these out and about in Spain with a cute pair of sandals, big sunglasses, and hat while enjoying a sangria.

 8. A very firm, and I do mean firm, neck pillow for the airplane.
 These flights can be long and you want to be able to catch some z's.
 Don't buy a cheap neck pillow from the airport, research and find a good neck pillow on Amazon.
+Here is the one I use.
+Also, I bought this foot hammock on our last trip, and it helped with finding comfort during the long flight.

 9. Small fold up umbrella, rain gear, and beanie.